OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ## Summary

-Testing for credentials transport means verifying that the user's authentication data is transferred via an encrypted channel to avoid being intercepted by malicious users.
+Testing for credentials transport is verifying that the user's authentication data is transferred via an encrypted channel to avoid being intercepted.
 Web applications use [HTTPS](https://tools.ietf.org/html/rfc2818) to encrypt information in transit for both client to server and server to client communications.
 Interactions with a web application can transfer credentials in several ways, including the following:

 1. A client sends a credential to request login
 2. The server responds to a successful login with a session token
 3. An authenticated client sends a [session token](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#session-id-properties) to request sensitive information from the web site
 4. A client sends a token to the web site if they [forgot their password](https://cheatsheetseries.owasp.org/cheatsheets/Forgot_Password_Cheat_Sheet.html)

 Failure to encrypt any of these credentials in transit allows attackers with network sniffing tools to steal the user's account.
-The attacker could sniff traffic directly using [https://www.wireshark.org](Wireshark) or similar tools, or they could set up a proxy to capture HTTP requests.
+The attacker could sniff traffic directly using [Wireshark](https://www.wireshark.org) or similar tools, or they could set up a proxy to capture HTTP requests.
 Therefore any sensitive data should be encrypted in transit.

 The fact that traffic is encrypted does not necessarily mean that it's completely safe.
 The security also depends on the encryption algorithm used and the robustness of the keys that the application is using.
 See [Testing for Weak SSL TLS Ciphers Insufficient Transport Layer Protection](../09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md) to verify the encrption algorithm is sufficient.

+## Test Objectives

+Assess whether any use case of the web site or application causes the server or the client to send credentials in the clear.

 ## How to Test